P-reet/ProjectDevelopmentAss3/README.md

 **This change is make to show changes in version2 branch.  **

 **This change is make to show changes in version3 branch.  **

+**This change is done on local machine to do point 12 of assignment **